scottyschup/ruby-curriculum/bonus/modules.md

 Cat.find("Gizmo") # finds Gizmo Cat object
 ```

-## Mixins
+## Mixins vs Multiple Inheritance

 Ruby doesn't support multiple inheritance: a class can only have one
 parent class.
 Only a few languages do support multiple inheritance;
 you can read about the "Diamond problem" if you want to learn why.

-Ruby's answer to multiple inheritance is the ability to mix-in
+Ruby's answer to multiple inheritance is the ability to mix in
 modules.
 If two classes should share methods, but it is not feasible
 for them to share a base class, we can instead factor the common
 methods out into a module and `include` this in both the classes.